nichoski/taskproject/README.md

-A test project in Python/Django.
+A simple tasks scheduling system in Python/Django.